 Після кожного оновлення вихідного файлу створюється нова ревізія файлу.
 To restore your file to the previous revision, click the digit on the needed file in the Revision column.
 In the appeared dialog, select the revision you want to restore your file to and click Restore next to it.

 You can create folders and branches in Content > Files with New Folder and New Branch buttons.

 Folders represent your content structure, while branches help to manage different versions of the content.

 Usually, branches in Crowdin are created automatically if you use GitHub, Bitbucket, or other VCS integration.
 Still, if you need to create branches manually, make sure to upload the master branch first, as all the others will be considered the feature branches.
 Duplicates might be managed in the Settings tab by choosing the corresponding option for Duplicate Strings.

 You can view all the project’s strings and manage strings settings via Content > Strings.

 If some strings contain data that is not supposed to be translated (e.g., placeholders, other technical entities), you can hide them from translators. Для цього:

 By default, all source strings of the project are displayed in Content > Strings.
 If necessary, you can filter out strings using the available filter options (With Unresolved Issues, Without Unresolved Issues, With Comments, Without Comments, With Screenshots, Without Screenshots, Hidden and Visible) and project labels.

 You can add context to the string and set the max. довжина перекладу. Якщо перекладач перевищить ліміт символів, система повідомить що переклад повинен бути коротше.

-Some file formats allow editing (adding, deleting, and modifying) of the source texts directly in Crowdin so you can do the necessary corrections without updating the source file via Content > Files.
+Some file formats allow editing (adding, deleting, and modifying) of the source texts and string identifiers directly in Crowdin so you can do the necessary corrections without updating the source file via Content > Files.
 Check the full list below: